isis-ibarra/Data-Science-Capstone-Project/README.md

 ![Screenshot](TextPredictiveAlgorithm.png)

 ## Slide Deck
-Please find the slide deck for this application in <a herf ="http://rpubs.com/isisibarra/textPredictiveApp"> here</a>.
+Please find the slide deck for this application in http://rpubs.com/isisibarra/textPredictiveApp.

 ## Resources